 In August 1980, parents Lindy and Michael Chamberlain traveled to Darwin, Northern Territory for a family holiday with sons Aidan and Reagan and infant daughter Azaria.
 Michael intended to fish for barramundi, while Lindy was set on revisiting Uluru, then known as Ayers Rock.
 The family planned to camp for three days close to the famous landmark before continuing on to Darwin itself.
 The couple later reported a number of encounters with dingos around the area of their camp, including feeding one that approached their camp a crust of bread.
 At around 8pm, Lindy put Azaria to bed in the tent before returning to site’s shared campfire.
 Shortly after the couple heard the baby cry out, prompting Lindy to return to her daughter.

-Approaching the tent, Lindy, spotting a dingo emerging from the doorway.
+Approaching the tent, Lindy spotted a dingo emerging from the doorway.
 Her view of the animal’s muzzle was obscured, but it appeared to be shaking its head vigorously.
 She then called out to her husband, in reality shouting ‘Michael, Michael, the dingo’s got my baby!’ rather than the common misquote.
 Despite an initial search by her parents and a later effort by police and professional trackers, Azaria was never found, although her bloodied jumpsuit, singlet and nappy were found around a week later.

 Initially, Aboriginal trackers were used to attempt to follow the dingo trail, however they were unable to continue after the dingo crossed a road where its tracks were obscured by those of people and vehicles.
 An inquest by the Alice Springs coroner found that the baby had been taken by a wild dingo.
 However, this finding was later quashed by the Australian Supreme Court in December 1981, and Lindy was charged with Azaria’s murder.